Are you scoring in the 600–750 range on SAT Writing? Do you want to raise that score as high as possible—to a perfect 800?

 Was your Realistic raw score a 43 or above?

 If NO (Extra Time score > 35, Realistic < 35), then that means you have a difference between your Extra Time score and your Realistic score.
-If this difference is more than 3 points, then you have some big problems with time management.
+If this difference is more than three points, then you have some big problems with time management.
 We need to figure out why this is.
 Are you taking too much time for each question?
 Or are particular types of questions slowing you down?
 More on this later.

 If YES (both Extra Time and Realistic scores > 35), then you have a really good shot at getting an 800.
-Compare your Extra Time and Realistic score—if they differed by more than 2 points, then you would benefit from learning how to solve questions more quickly.
+Compare your Extra Time and Realistic score—if they differed by more than two points, then you would benefit from learning how to solve questions more quickly.
 If not, then you likely can benefit from shoring up on your last content weaknesses and avoiding careless mistakes (more on this strategy later).

 There's just no way around it.
 You need to know all the grammar rules tested on the test and how they work.

 Certain grammar rules, like punctuation usage, appear far more often than other rules.
-But because we're going for perfection, you'll need to know even the less common rules.
+But because we're going for perfection, you'll need to know even the less-common rules.